ilyakolb/NAA_analysis/README.md

 NAA_Curation shortcuts
 ===========
 Plate view
 L,R,U,D keys: navigate between wells
 SPACE: go to well
 BACKSPACE: quick remove well and select reason

 Well view
 SPACE: go back
 BACKSPACE: remove well and select reason

 Notes
 =====
 - Run plates on LSF, compile data and curate on PC
-- Moved from nearline to dm11 for implementation on cluster
 - Not recently tested with any variants other than GCaMP96uf
 - Also see instructions in run_plates.m